 The School of Health Sciences (SHS) serves as the region’s premier, comprehensive school of health and human service professions, preparing students for interprofessional, collaborative practice that meets the workforce needs of the region, and innovatively moves health and human services forward.
-The SHS students prepare for the future’s challenges by completing rigorous curricula firmly grounded in high quality interprofessional education (IPE) that fosters whole body wellness utilizing an inclusive health care team.
-The SHS faculty members develop and implement activities across professions by contributing to four collaborating domains - curricular, community service, scholarship, and health care simulation - each of which captures an IPE component.
-The SHS students exhibit professional, community-focused and client-centered behavior and become alumni who are leaders, mentors, practitioners, and change agents.
+Students prepare for the future’s challenges by completing rigorous curricula firmly grounded in high quality interprofessional education (IPE) that fosters whole body wellness utilizing an inclusive health care team.
+Faculty members develop and implement activities across professions by contributing to four collaborating domains - curricular, community service, scholarship, and health care simulation - each of which captures an IPE component.
+The SHS students exhibit professional, community-focused and client-centered behavior and become alumni who are leaders, mentors, practitioners and change agents.

-The SHS is home to an exceptionally accomplished, professional faculty who provide a wide range of health and human service programs for undergraduate and graduate students.
+We are home to exceptionally accomplished, professional faculty who provide a wide range of health and human service programs for undergraduate and graduate students.
 Professors are engaged educators; they participate individually and collaboratively in research and creative scholarship to generate new knowledge and enhance teaching and learning.
 Their commitment to service addresses the health needs of the public.

-The SHS student experience is supportive, affirming, and technologically rich with personal mentoring by other students, faculty, and staff.
-Students embrace the virtues of professionalism and value the interprofessional experiences and opportunities.
-Students engage in a myriad of scholarship and community service activities providing care to those in need, especially serving rural, medically- underserved, and diverse populations.
+The student experience is supportive, affirming and technologically rich with personal mentoring by other students, faculty and staff.
+Students embrace the virtues of professionalism and value interprofessional experiences and opportunities.
+Students engage in a myriad of scholarship and community service activities providing care to those in need, especially serving rural, medically underserved and diverse populations.

-The SHS is committed to a global outlook and welcomes people from all backgrounds, embodying the value of inclusivity in its curricula, programs, policies, and facilities.
+We are committed to a global outlook and welcome people from all backgrounds, embodying the value of inclusivity in its curricula, programs, policies and facilities.
 The SHS appeals to students, faculty, and staff with a range of experiences, heritages, and cultures.
-The SHS is committed to partnering with Native American communities fostering education, service, and research.
+We are committed to partnering with Native American communities, fostering education, service and research.
 Rich collaborations with health and human service systems, and civic and business partners at the local, regional, national, and international levels facilitate research and enhance students’ educational opportunities.

 The USD School of Health Sciences in 2018 has the distinction of being the premier School of Health Sciences promoting innovative, interprofessional education for professionals who will be serving the health needs of the public, especially those in rural, medically-underserved, and health care shortage areas.